makrai/notes/kratzer88-stage-level-individual-level-pred.md

 cats

 8lways hmd on their feet_ or "Robin Hood never misses_ , Schubert &
 Pelletier 1967).
-After �ccommod�tlng the uniqueness presupposition Introduced by the E-type pronoun In 6 l (a), we have the following:
+After accommodatlng the uniqueness presupposition Introduced by the E-type pronoun In 6 l (a), we have the following:
 6 1 "(a)